About Asbestos Exposure at Larue D. Carter Memorial Hospital

 • Asbestos-wrapped ductwork in mechanical chases

-• Insulated equipment housings reportedly incorporating W.R.
-Grace Monokote spray-applied fireproofing
+• Insulated equipment housings reportedly incorporating spray-applied fireproofing** spray-applied fireproofing

-• Gasket materials on dampers and connections supplied by Garlock Sealing Technologies
+• Gasket materials on dampers and connections supplied by gaskets and packing

-Electricians running conduit through pipe chases and mechanical rooms worked in sustained proximity to friable insulation — including materials allegedly manufactured by Johns-Manville and Owens-Corning — without being the primary tradesman disturbing it.
-Asbestos litigation in Indiana and nationally has consistently recognized this secondary exposure pathway as a legitimate basis for product liability claims.
-You do not have to have been the worker tearing out the pipe covering — being in the room while someone else did it is enough.
+Electricians running conduit through pipe chases and mechanical rooms worked in sustained proximity to friable insulation — including materials allegedly manufactured by and — without being the primary tradesman disturbing it.

 Stationary engineers and boiler plant operators who staffed Carter Hospital’s central plant and made daily rounds through mechanical areas allegedly accumulated decades of chronic fiber exposure.
 They:

-• Operated boilers in rooms containing exposed asbestos insulation on Combustion Engineering and similar systems
+• Operated boilers in rooms containing exposed asbestos insulation on and similar systems

-• Performed routine inspections and minor repairs on steam lines allegedly insulated with Johns-Manville, Owens-Corning, and Garlock products
+• Performed routine inspections and minor repairs on steam lines allegedly insulated with, and gaskets and packing products

 • Worked adjacent to steam valves and thermal systems reportedly incorporating asbestos rope gaskets and braided packing